GuideFor BusinessGrowing Elevator Market

 There are various reasons why the Perth residential lift sector still has a lot of room to move:

-- Fast demographics: Families are aging faster as the Baby Boomers choose to age in place instead of downsize
+• Fast demographics: Families are ageing faster as the Baby Boomers choose to age in place instead of downsizing.

-- Evolution of homes: Perth’s new houses are both bigger and taller – many three storey designs are now constructed lift ready from the get.go
+• Evolution of homes: Perth’s new houses are both bigger and taller – many three-storey designs are now constructed lift-ready from the get-go. go

-- Technology advances: Newer elevators are quieter, more energy-efficient and offer smart-home integration with smartphone controls
+• Technology advances: Newer elevators are quieter and more energy-efficient and offer smart-home integration with smartphone controls.

 These combined trends indicate Perth’s residential lift boom is only just beginning, not tapering down.